-We are committed to engaging with the community and our stakeholders to explore and further define these three strands.
+We are committed to engaging with the community and our partners to explore and further define these three components.

-International research has shown that there is a compelling case for decriminalizing substance use.
+The Provincial Health Officer, Dr Bonnie Henry External website, opens in new tab, and international research have indicated a compelling case for decriminalizing substance use.
 It is an important step to stopping unprecedented deaths by reducing stigma, increasing access to services and supports, and lessening the long-lasting impacts of criminalization on the lives of people who use drugs.